Things To Do Aruba

 Feed the Flamingos at Renaissance Island

 If you’ve done any research at all on Aruba, you’ve probably heard that the island is home to some beautiful flamingos.
-What many first-time visitors don’t realize though, is the flamingos are found on a small private island owned by the Renaissance Wind Creek Aruba Resort.
+What many first-time visitors don’t realize though, is the flamingos are found on a small private island owned by the Renaissance Wind Creek Aruba Resort, one of the most popular places to stay in Aruba.

-To get to the island, you’ll need to be a guest of the hotel or purchase a Day Pass for $125.
-Day passes go on sale at 7 AM daily and sell out within seconds, so you’re better off staying at the hotel itself.
-If the hotel is outside of your budget, consider staying there on your first or last day on the island, then transferring to a budget-friendly hotel for the rest of your trip.
+To get to the island, you’ll need to be a guest of the hotel, book a massage with Okeanos Spa, or purchase a Day Pass for $125.
+Day passes go on sale at 9 AM every Saturday for the upcoming Monday until Sunday of each week.
+The passes sell out within seconds though, so you’re better off staying at the hotel itself.
+If the hotel is outside of your budget, consider staying there on your first or last day on the island, and then transferring to a budget-friendly hotel for the rest of your trip.

 9. Try Dutch Pancakes & Poffertjes